S. Jhoanna Robledo

 There are monthly charges for both apartment types, so brush up on the difference between maintenance fees, which you pay in co-ops, and common charges, which you pay in condos.

 Common charges, on the other hand, do not include any type of mortgage payment, which means condo monthly fees will generally be lower.
-And while condos can look like a better deal at first glance, keep in mind that property taxes are not included (in co-ops, your share of taxes is folded into maintenance fees) so they may not be more affordable in this regard, after all.
+And while condos can look like a better deal at first glance, keep in mind that property taxes are not included so they may not be more affordable in this regard, after all.

 There's no one-size-fits-all answer, then, as to whether a co-op or condo is a financially wiser decision.
 It depends, several of our experts point out, on your plans for the apartment.
 Ask yourself how long you plan to live there and how much control you want over its usage.
 If you're settling in for the long haul, for instance, a co-op might be a good fit, but if you'll eventually want to rent out your space, a co-op board may not allow you to.

 The roles of a broker, attorney, and lender